gageml/gage/tests/cmd-restore.md

       Use gage list --deleted to list deleted runs that can be restored.
     ⤶
+      If '--archive' is specified, restores runs from the archive.
+Use gage archive --list for a list of archive names.
+    ⤶
     Arguments:
       [run]...
 Runs to restore.
 Required unless '--all' is specified.
     ⤶
     Options:
       -w, --where expr    Restore runs matching filter expression.
+      -A, --archive name  Restore runs from an archive.
-      -a, --all         Restore all deleted runs.
+      -a, --all           Restore all runs.
       -y, --yes           Restore runs without prompting.
       -h, --help          Show this message and exit.
     <0>

 Generate a run.